redis/redis-om-node/README.md

 ## 🏁 Getting Started

 First things first, get yourself a Node.js project.
-There are lots of ways to do this but I'm gonna go with a classic:
+There are lots of ways to do this, but I'm gonna go with a classic:

     $ npm init